Simple, safe, and swift… Computed Tomography (or CT scanning) is a

 allergic reaction may occur.
 In these instances, there is often

 a history of a previous mild allergic reaction where the body

-became ìsensitizedî to the contrast agent.
-Therefore, if you
+became sensitized to the contrast agent.
+Therefore, if you have

 inform your doctor before the scan.
 CT technologists also